ICSRG/ICSRG/content/authors/Rashed/_index.md

 ---
 # Display name
-title: Sefatul Wasi
+title: Md Rashedur Rahman

 # Full name (for SEO)
-first_name: Sefatul
+first_name: Md Rashedur
-last_name: Wasi
+last_name: Rahman

 # Username (this should match the folder name)
 authors:
-  - Wasi
+  - Rashed

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Research Assistant
+role: Co-Supervisor, Doctoral Fellow

 # Organizations/Affiliations
 organizations:
-  - name: Independent University, University.
+  - name: University of Hyogo, Japan.
     url: ''

 # Short bio (displayed in user profile at end of posts)